 The Fund appreciates and actively promotes the role of the nonprofit sector in society and encourages employees to serve in volunteer capacities in nonprofit organizations.
-Fund employees who are invited to serve in their individual capacities (rather than at the request of the Fund) as trustees or directors of nonprofit boards may accept such invitations only with the prior approval in writing of the president or vice president for programs, or the president in the case of the vice president for programs or the chair of the board in the case of the president.
+Fund employees who are invited to serve in their individual capacities (rather than at the request of the Fund) as trustees or directors of nonprofit boards may accept such invitations only with the prior approval in writing of the president in the case of the other officers, the vice president for programs or the vice president for finance and operations in the case of other employees, or the chair of the board in the case of the president.
 Factors to be considered in evaluating such invitations include: